IndomieGorengSatu/Mie/README.md

-## Did you know the first French fries weren't actually cooked in France?
-They were cooked in Greece.
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.